Marcos Croce

 Marcos Francisco Croce (6 March 1894 – 10 July 1978) was an Argentine footballer who played as a goalkeeper.
 Croce spent most of his career at Racing Club, but he also played in Alumni, Estudiantes BA, and Sportivo Palermo.

 Croce is regarded not only as the first great goalkeeper for Racing Club but one of the best in the history of the club.

 Biography

 Croce debuted in Alumni at the age of 16 years, then moving to C.A.
 Estudiantes.
-In 1917 he was transferred to a Racing Club, where he had a long tenure also winning 10 titles with the club between 1917 and 1925.
-Besides, Croce also was one of the first Argentine goalkeeper to kick penalties, scoring several goals.
+In 1917, he was transferred to a Racing Club, where he had a long tenure, also winning 10 titles with the club between 1917 and 1925.
+Besides, Croce was also one of the first Argentine goalkeepers to kick penalties, scoring several goals.

-Between 1920 and 1921, Croce set a record of 1,077 minutes keeping his goal unbeaten (for more than 11 consecutive matches).
+Between 1920 and 1921, Croce set a record of 1,077 minutes, keeping his goal unbeaten (for more than 11 consecutive matches).
 This record still remains for Argentine Primera División matches.
 Croce broke the record set by another Racing goalkeeper, Syla Arduino, who had remained 891 minutes unbeaten.